 Each physical stream is then delivered to the Audio HAL for rendering on the hardware.
-In automotive applications, rendering hardware can be local codecs (similar to mobile devices) or a remote processor across the vehicle's physical network.
-Either way, it is the job of the Audio HAL implementation to deliver the actual sample data and cause it to become audible.
+In automotive apps, rendering hardware can be local codecs (similar to mobile devices) or a remote processor across the vehicle's physical network.
+Either way, it's the job of the Audio HAL implementation to deliver the actual sample data and cause it to become audible.

-Sound streams that should not be routed through Android (for certification or timing reasons) may be sent directly to the external mixer.
-In many cases, Android doesn't need to know these sounds exist as the external mixer can mix them over Android sounds.
+Sound streams that shouldn't be routed through Android (for certification or timing reasons) may be sent directly to the external mixer.
+In many cases, Android doesn't need to know that these sounds exist as the external mixer can mix them over Android sounds.
 If a sound needs to be ducked or routed to different speakers, the external mixer can do that invisibly to Android.

 If external streams are media sources that should interact with the sound

-environment Android is generating (e.g. stop MP3 playback when an external
+environment Android is generating (for example, stop MP3 playback when an external

 tuner is turned on), those external streams should be represented by an